 Flower doodles are amazing, and the best part about them is that you can use them for many things, not just for your Bullet Journal.
-Add them to a thank you card, decorate your notebook cover or just use them as doodling practice!
+Add them to a thank you card, decorate your notebook cover, or just use them as doodling practice!

-15 Step-by-step Flower Doodles
+15 Step-by-step Simple Flower Doodles

 These 15 doodles below are some of my favorite flower doodles.
 You can absolutely customize them – use different leaves, different colors, change their shape – it’s all up to your imagination.

 These are probably my favorite flowers to draw.
-Draw a half circle with the flat part facing down.
+Draw a half-circle with the flat part facing down.

 You can play around and create curved stems or maybe even add one more stem and make two flowers.

 Simple Doodly Flower

 This is one is the first of those unrealistic but super fun ones.
 Draw a spiral inside a little circle.
 Add a bigger circle around it and draw lines from one circle to another.
 Finally, add a stem.

 For your drawing, you can play around with the shape of the outer circle.
 It’s surprising how changing just one thing can create a very different flower.

 First step – a half-circle with the flat side facing up and a straight line on the bottom.
 Add curved lines coming out of the flat part and add little circles on top of each line.
-Inside the flower, draw a horizontal line and add little half oval shapes.
+Inside the flower, draw a horizontal line and add little half-oval shapes.
 Final touch – add leaves to the stem.

 I love this doodly flower – you can customize it a lot by adding any patterns you want inside the flower.
 Of course, you can always change the shape and the lines inside the leaves.

 Finish up with a straight stem and leaves.
 Pretty basic design, but I think it’s still super cute.

 My absolute favorite way to draw roses.
 I draw three here, but you are free to draw as many as you want.
 Also, I doodled them next to each other, but you can play around with them and draw one behind another.

 Draw three circles touching each other, so they form kind of a triangle shape.
 Inside each circle, create a spiral pattern by drawing a curved line from one side to the center of the opposite side.

-Wavy Petals Flower
+Wavy Petals Flower Doodle

 Add curved lines inside the petals for dimension.
 Finish up with a stem and small green pointy leaves coming from under the flower.

-7. Muscari Flowers
+How To Doodle Muscari Flowers

 Draw a curved line and two big leaves on the bottom.
 Add another curved line to the existing stem.

 Reverse Daisy Doodle

-Draw a half circle with the flat part facing up.
+Draw a half-circle with the flat part facing up.
 Add oval petals coming out of the flat part.
-Draw vertical lines inside the half circle.
-Finish up the doodle with a curved line (the stem) and two little leaves.
+Draw vertical lines inside the half-circle.

 You can add one more stem coming from the same base or maybe add some bigger shaped leaves.

 Doodly Oval Flower

 They shouldn’t touch each other, but again.
 It’s up to you.
-Inside each petal draw another oval petal and add a little oval inside each.
+Inside each petal, draw another oval petal and add a little oval inside each.

 I like how many colors you can use to color these!
-Plus I think the fact that the petals don’t have to touch each other, makes it much easier to draw it.
+Plus, I think the fact that the petals don’t have to touch each other makes it much easier to draw it.

 An easy vine that can be a great part of a wreath.
-Start from a curved line and add small equally spaced branches coming from it on each side.
+Start from a curved line and add small, equally spaced branches coming from it on each side.

 Feel free to experiment with the shape of your leaves and the patterns you use inside them.
 You can also space out your leaves more or draw them much closer to each other.

 Berry Shaped Flowers

 Add oval-shaped petals to the top of each circle and add vertical lines to each circle.
 If you want, add a leave or two to your stems.

 Vine With Berries

 Draw a curved line and equally spaced little branches on different sides of the stem.
 Add a little circle to the end of each branch, and draw leaves on the opposite side of your branches.

 This vine is perfect for creating wreaths.
 You can also customize it however you like.
-You can add lots of berries or well, just one berry on each side, it’s up to you!
+You can add lots of berries or, well, just one berry on each side; it’s up to you!

 Vine With Large Leaves

-Start from a curved line, and right from the base of it add leaves.
-Leaves are freely spaced and are getting bigger as you go from the top to bottom.
-Freely divide each leaf in two.
+Start from a curved line, and right from the base of it, add leaves.
+Leaves are freely spaced and get bigger as you go from the top to the bottom.

 You can play around with the size and position of your leaves, as well as the patterns inside them.

 Dimensional Flower Doodle

 Now add 5 free shaped petals.
-As you can see, I tried to draw mines coming from the center of the little half-circles in the middle.
+As you can see, I tried to draw mine coming from the center of the little half-circles in the middle.
 Final touch – add some lines to the petals, try to make them a little bit curved.